 Yes.
 All international applicants must submit official results of standardized tests.
 You have two testing options, and we have no preference which you choose.
 You may take either:

-- Option 1: The SAT Reasoning Test and two SAT Subject Tests of your choice
+- Option 1: The SAT Reasoning Test

 - Option 2: The ACT Plus Writing.
 (Note that because the ACT is less available outside of the U.S., the majority of international students submit SAT results.)

 There is one exception to this testing requirement: